drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 A “buried” verb is a noun that is really a verb or adjective in disguise, often with a –tion, -sion, -ment, -ence, -ance, or –ity ending added to the verb (e.g., realization instead of realize).
 Vigorous, clear writing favors simple “unburied” prose.
 See [this column](http://www.latimes.com/tn-gnp-0612-casagrande-story.html) for more advice.

 # C

+#### capitalization
+The (Purdue OWL explains the rules for using capital letters)[https://owl.english.purdue.edu/owl/resource/592/1/]
+#### cliche
+A cliche can be any overused metaphor, word, or phrase that you've heard or read so many times that any clarity or vividness it might once have had is gone.
+Examples: *tried and true, at the end of the day, straight and narrow, paradigm shift, think outside the box, everyone is entitled to their own opinion*, etc. Try to avoid cliches in your own writing.
+Here is a [website listing common cliches](http://clichesite.com/alpha_list.asp?which=lett+1).

 #### comma after introductory element
 Introductory elements are dependent clauses that set up, contextualize, or introduce the main subject-verb part of a sentence (i.e., the independent clause).
 Example: **Before I could kill Count Dracula,** I had to find a wooden stake.
 Introductory elements often (but not always) require a comma.
 (The Purdue OWL explains more here)[https://owl.english.purdue.edu/owl/resource/607/03/].